Let's Go to Prison: Cast

+Other notable actors appearing include Jerry Minor as a Breen guard, Susan Messing as a stripper, Jim Zulevic as Sgt.
+Barker and Michael Hitchcock, Tim Heidecker and Eric Wareheim as wine tasters.

-Production notes
+Production

 The defunct Joliet Prison in Joliet, Illinois used for the film is the same prison featured in the beginning of The Blues Brothers (1980) and the first season of the Fox show Prison Break (2005).

-During the end credits, Chi McBride in character as Barry, sings a song called "Shower with U" (credited as "Barry's Love Theme" on the soundtrack) in which he repeatedly sings "I wanna take a shower with you".

-The studio made significant alterations during the film's editing process that made Odenkirk unhappy with the final result (which also happened with the Mr. Show with Bob and David film, Run Ronnie Run, which Odenkirk wrote).
+The studio made significant alterations during the film's editing process that made Odenkirk unhappy with the final result.
 According to writers Tom Lennon and Robert Ben Garant's appearance on the Nerdist Podcast from August 23, 2011, changes included a happier ending, the removal of a sparse drums-only score recorded by Meg White of The White Stripes, and other alterations that made a significant change to the overall tone of the film.

 Reception

-Let's Go to Prison received mostly negative reviews.
-On Rotten Tomatoes the film has an approval rating of 12% based on 41 reviews.
-The consensus states: "Let's Go to Prison is guilty on all counts of clichéd setups, base humor, and failure to ellicit laughs."
-Metacritic gives it a score of 27 out of 100 sampled from 13 critics, indicating "generally unfavorable reviews".

-Dennis Harvey of Variety wrote: "Unlike the vast majority of rude bigscreen comedies these days, "Prison" may actually improve with repeat viewings, since its best aspects are offhand enough to be missed the first time around."
+Dennis Harvey of Variety wrote: "Unlike the vast majority of rude big screen comedies these days, Prison may actually improve with repeat viewings, since its best aspects are offhand enough to be missed the first time around."

-Frank Scheck of The Hollywood Reporter did not find the film funny "the few laughs this purported comedy contains are fully displayed in its far more amusing trailer".
+Frank Scheck of The Hollywood Reporter did not find the film funny, and wrote: "The few laughs this purported comedy contains are fully displayed in its far more amusing trailer".

-Box Office Mojo reports that the film opened in 11th place with a meager take of $2,220,050.
+Box Office Mojo reports that the film opened in eleventh place with a gross of $2,220,050.
 It closed with a domestic gross of $4,630,045.

 Home media

-The film was released on DVD March 6, 2007 with deleted scenes and an alternate ending.
+The film was released on DVD on March 6, 2007, with deleted scenes and an alternate ending.